“You do genealogy. How far back have you gotten?”

 Would it be funny?

-The thing that frustrates me is how closed off people become when I say only reach into the early 1800s.
-The pitying looks are so painful to use good graces through.
-Smile and nod.
-Smile and nod, I internally repeat.
+The thing that frustrates me is how closed off people because my tree only reaches into the early 1800s.
+The pitying looks are so painful to respond with good graces.

 Truthfully, I don’t care about famous ancestors.
 I care about my ancestors regardless of their status on the world stage.

-This knowledge is so satisfying yet keeps me hungry to learn more.
+This knowledge is so satisfying that I’m always hungry to learn more.
 To find one more record about anyone that I know and anyone that I discover along the way.